One of the most commonly asked questions by those who are planning their first solo trip is, ‘Is solo travel safe?’

 Tip: Use a money belt to hide your cash, passport, and valuables

-If you do get mugged, this reduces your loss.
+If you do get mugged, wearing a money belt reduces your loss.
 Most muggers won’t expect you to be wearing one and won’t look for it.
+You can store your passport, credit cards and debit cards, cash, and other important documents in your money belt.
 I use the Eagle Creek Silk Undercover money belt.
-I’ve had mine for 8 years and it’s still holding up well.
-Check out my full review here.
+I’ve had mine for 10 years and it’s still holding up well.

 For added security, consider pairing your money belt with a decoy wallet stocked with a few dollars and some expired credit cards.
 That way, you have something to hand over if you are robbed.
 The criminals assume this is all you have and leave you with your money belt.